 We consider the impact on both net interest income and economic value of equity in measuring and managing our interest rate risk.
-For a discussion around the nature, key assumptions and frequency of measurement of interest rate risk and the impact on earnings or economic value of a sharp movement in the interest rate, see "MD&A-Market Risk Profile-Market Risk Measurement" of our Q1 2015 Form 10-Q.
+For a discussion around the nature, key assumptions and frequency of measurement of interest rate risk and the sensitivity of net interest income and economic value of equity to interest rate movements, see "MD&A-Market Risk Profile-Market Risk Measurement" in our Q1 2016 Form 10-Q.